 Basic Building Blocks

-Let’s begin with the basics, starting with The Business Model Canvas.
-Alex Osterwalder’s Business Model Canvas is used globally to describe, design, challenge, and pivot your business model.
+Let’s begin with Alex Osterwalder’s Business Model Canvas which is used globally to describe, design, challenge, and pivot your business model.

-For marketers, the most relevant sections spans from value proposition to customer segments and everything in between.
-This article will touch on all 4 of these components (value propositions, customer segments, channels, and customer relationships) and how the get-keep-grow funnel can be applied to each.
+For marketers, the most relevant section spans from value proposition to customer segments and includes everything in between.
+This article will touch on all 4 components (value propositions, customer segments, channels, and customer relationships) and explain how the get-keep-grow funnel can be applied to each.

 Do you have a solid understanding of your customer's problem?
-Is it clear how your products and services serve as a solution for your customers?
+Is it clear how your product or service can be a solution for your customers?
 Determine if your product or service is a gain creator or pain reliever.
-The following questions will help you better understand your products value proposition and therefore help you understand your customer journey of your buyer persona.
+The following questions will help you better understand your product's value proposition and therefore help you understand the customer journey.

 - What will your products or service reduce or eliminate?
 Wasted time?
 Costs?
 Negative emotions?
 Risks?
-Answer this: Do you produce savings?
+Answer this: Do you help customers save money?
 Do customers feel better using your services, how?
-Are you fixing bad solutions?
-Do you impact social consequences?
+Are you fixing subpar solutions that already exist?
 Do you eliminate risk for your customer?

-- How do your painkillers rank?
-On a list of your customer's top concerns, is your product reliving pain point #1 or #50?
+- How do your "painkillers" rank?
+On a list of your customer's top concerns, is your product or service solving pain point #1 or #50?
 Most human beings only tend to worry about their top 3-5 problems.
-When identifying your product as a pain reliever, put pain in context of other pain points customers have.
-Do you understand the intensity and frequency of your customer problem?
+When identifying your product as a pain reliever, put it in the context of other pain points customers have.
+Do you understand the intensity and frequency of your customer's problem?
 How important are the pain relievers you are providing in the list of overall customer needs?

 - What makes your customer happy?
 Saving time?
 Saving money?
 Less effort?
 Better outcomes?
 Delight?
 Answer this: Does your offering exceed current solutions?
-How does your offering make the customers job or life easier?
-Are the further positive consequences created by your offering?
+How does your offering make the customer's job or life easier?
+Are there further positive consequences created by your offering?

 - How do your gain creators rank?
-Do you know how each of your product and services create gains?
-How do these gains rank according to customer relevance?
+Do you know how each of your products or services create gains?
+How do these gains rank according to customer?

-Having an answer to these questions will allow you to better step into your prospective customer's shoes and understand why they would choose your brand.
+Having answers to these questions will allow you to better step into your prospective customer's shoes and understand why they would choose your brand.

-Customer Segments allow us to understand the buyer persona.
-Here we put complete focus on the customer- not the product.
+Customer segments allow you to better understand your buyer persona.
 Remember, customers don't exist to buy from you.
 You exist for them.
-Understanding the customer segments section requires emphasis on “Who is your customer?” and “Why would they buy from you?”
+Understanding the customer segments requires thinking about who your customer is and why they would buy from you.

-Figuring out your niche and understanding why you are the best fit to serve this specific niche makes it extremely easy to promote and then sell.
-Developing a buyer persona is a way to understanding the details of who your customers are - geographically, socially, demographically.
-Developing a buyer persona is the basis to understanding your customer's pains, gains and jobs to be done.
+Figuring out your niche and understanding why you are the best fit to serve this specific niche makes it extremely easy to promote and sell your products or services.
+Developing a buyer persona is a way to understanding the details of who your customers are geographically, socially, demographically, etc. It is the basis to understanding your customer's pains and gains.
 Make sure all buyer persona data is validated and tested with real human interaction and customer engagement.

 - What benefits and outcomes do they expect and what would go beyond their expectations?
-Answer this: How would you delight?
-What do your customers value: quality, features, performance?
-What positive social consequences do they desire: looking good, status, power?
+What do your customers value?
+Quality?
+Features?
+Performance?
+What positive outcomes do they desire?

 - What would make your customers life or jobs easier?
-Answer this: What type of solution are they looking for: cost based, quality focused, fun, design?
+What type of solution are they looking for?
+Cost?
+Quality?
+Design?
 More services?
 A flatter learning curve?
 Lower cost of ownership?

 - What’s keeping your customer awake at night?
 In other words what are your customers main difficulties and challenges?
-Answer this: What are their undesired costs, situations, risks, negative emotions?
-How are existing offers failing to serve as pain killers: lacking features, performance?
+What causing them problems or stressing them out?
+How are existing offers failing to solve these issues?
+Is it a lack of features, performance, availability?

 - What barriers exist for customers to adopt your product or service?
-Is it the upfront investment costs?
+Is it the upfront investment cost?
 Is the learning curve too steep?
 How resistant are they to change?

 Keep in mind, you may have various customer segments.
-The types of marketing that attract each segment will be different, which is why it is crucial to understand.
-The tactics you use to get customers will be different than the tactics you use to keep them and grow them.
+The types of marketing that attract each segment will be different, which is why this is crucial to understand.
+Also, the tactics you use to get customers will be different than the tactics you use to keep them and grow them.
 Only by understanding your buyer persona will you begin to understand which tactics you should use and when.

 Customer Archetype and 'Day in the Life'

-To have a clear image of the various customers you target, construct personas/archetypes that can be printed out and put on the wall.
-Visually representing your customer segments will ensure you know who to talk to, help you determine how to market to those customers, and guide hypothesis formation during business development.
+To have a clear image of the customers you target, construct personas/archetypes that can be printed out and put on the wall.
+Visually representing your customer segments will ensure you know who to talk to to help you determine how to market to those customers, and guide your hypothesis during business development.

 The next step is a full 'Day in the Life' diagram.
-This diagram will include what a customer does from the moment they get up in the morining like, what they read, what products/services they use, where they go, etc. 'Day in the Life' diagrams generate customer empathy and ensure the customer remains the firms focal point.
-The more you interact with your customers, the better you will understand this day in the life, and the more targetted your marketing communications will be.
+This diagram will include what a customer does throughout their day like what they read, what products/services they use, where they go, etc. 'Day in the Life' diagrams generate customer empathy and ensure the customer remains the firm's focal point.
+The more you interact with your customers, the better you will understand this and the more targeted your marketing communications will be.

-As your business develops over time, go back and continuously develop your definition of who your customers are.
+As your business develops, go back and update your definition of who your customers are.
 Has the business evolved since the last customer evaluation?
-What new and relevant painkillers and gain creators have been added to our offerings?
+What new and relevant painkillers and gain creators have been added to your offerings?
 Do new offerings address the same archetype?

-A customer archetype is really just profile of your buyer persona - who are your customers?
-Key points are position/title, age/sex, role in social context, motivations, role models, and discretionary budget.
+A customer archetype is really just profile of your buyer persona.
+Key points include their position/title, age, sex, motivations, role models, and discretionary budget.

-This last point, discretionary budget, deserves additional attention as this is freuently overlooked when understanding the customer context.
-Often, there is a difference in the ‘user’ of your offering and the ‘payer’.
-In other words the person consuming your product/service and the economic buyerwhich imposes constraints and limitations on how the pruchasing decision is made.
+This last point, discretionary budget, deserves additional attention as this is frequently overlooked when understanding a customer.
+Sometimes, there is a difference between the person who uses your products/services and the person who actually pays for it.
 This is especially relevant for B2B, where the list of people involved in a purchase can include: